QuickStart - Basics

 Then, in the function _ready (executed by Godot when the object is rendered), we:

-2. Set its interaction_position to 3 units to its left, so Cole stands next to it before taking it.
+interaction_positionto 3 units to its left, so Cole stands next to it before taking it. - Give it a

-3. Give it a description so the player can examine it with the secondary click.
+descriptionso the player can examine it with the secondary click. - Set its

 Since the main_action is ACTIONS.take, when clicked, the object will call its method take(who).
 The method take in the Red Box calls a series of methods in Cole (who).
 Each method adds instructions to the queue of Cole, and him processes them one at the time in sequencial order.
 Lets see the methods called, and what they mean: